ahmeterdem1/SSL-Messager/README.md

 #### Database itself (solved)

-Database sometimes breakes down for some reason.
+Database sometimes breaks down for some reason.
 Empty lines may generate in the csv file.
 Users get saved in the database without problems but an error in the client side may result in a malformed query and this query results in a broken database in the server-side.
 Whole file system of this structure will get an update.